funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     **Default value:** :code:`False`

 .. warning::
-    This will disable all other form of test, will checks against AlienVault's reputation data
+    This will disable all other forms of test, will check against AlienVault's reputation data
     and output its result into :code:`output/*/{MALICIOUS,SANE}/*`.

 :code:`--use-reputation-data`
 """""""""""""""""""""""""""""

-    Switch teh value of the reputation data usage.
+    Switch the value of the reputation data usage.

     **Default value:** :code:`False`

 .. warning::
-    This only have an effect when used along with the availability test.
+    This only affects when used along with the availability test.

 :code:`-ua "something"` | :code:`--user-agent "something"`
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""

     Set the user-agent to use and set every time we interact with everything which is not the logs sharing system.

 :code:`-vsc` | :code:`--verify-ssl-certificate`
 """""""""""""""""""""""""""""""""""""""""""""""

     Switch the value of the verification of the SSL/TLS certificate when testing for URL.

     **Default value:** :code:`False`

     .. warning::
-        If you activate the verification of the SSL/TLS certificate, you may get **false positive** results.
+        If you activate the verification of the SSL/TLS certificate, you may get **false-positive** results.

         Indeed if the certificate is not registered to the CA or is simply invalid and the domain is still alive, you will always get :code:`INACTIVE` as output.

 DNS (resolver) control